 The middle of the park has been a concern for Solskjaer all season, but on Sunday we saw especially why it has become a big problem.
 Scott McTominay and Paul Pogba were missing once again for the Red Devils, while meant Andreas Pereira and Fred were forced to deputise.
 It is fair to say that neither of the Brazilians’ would be getting in the famous United sides of seasons gone by.

-The duo were overrun and overworked in the draw by a more energetic Villa midfield.
+The duo was overrun and overworked in the draw by a more energetic Villa midfield.
 Connor Hourihane and Douglas Luiz both produced wonderful performances, while John McGinn once again put in a standout performance.

 The Scotsman’s performance highlighted precisely what the United midfield is lacking.
 He was a strong runner throughout the game and transitioned the game effortless from defence to attack for the visiting side.
 It is little wonder that the Red Devils have been linked with a big-money move for the 25-year-old.